freenas/freenas-docs/userguide/sharing.rst

    Creating an Unauthenticated SMB Share

-Click the :guilabel:`Next` button twice, then the :guilabel:`Confirm` button to create the share.
-The Wizard automatically creates a dataset for the share and starts the SMB service so the share is immediately available.
-The new share is also be added to :menuselection:`Sharing --> Windows (SMB)`.
+The new share is also be added to :menuselection:`Sharing --> Windows (SMB) Shares`.

 Users can now access the share from any SMB client and will not be prompted for their username or password.
 For example, to access the